yhzhang0128/egos-2000/Usages.md

 ## Step3: Program the Arty FPGA board

-Install the Xilinx Vivado Lab Edition which can be downloaded [here](https://drive.google.com/file/d/1VS6_mxb6yrAxdDtlXkHdB-8jg9CScacw/view?usp=sharing) or [here](https://www.xilinx.com/support/download.html).
+Install Vivado Lab Edition which can be downloaded [here](https://drive.google.com/file/d/1VS6_mxb6yrAxdDtlXkHdB-8jg9CScacw/view?usp=sharing) or [here](https://www.xilinx.com/support/download.html).
 You may need to register a Xilinx account, but the software is free.

 1. Connect the Arty FPGA board to your computer with the USB cable
 2. Open Vivado Lab Edition